-In any year, discharge shall not commence until after the flow of the Russian River initially reaches 1,000 cfs as measured at Guerneville (USGS Gage No. 11-46700.00) or until authorized by the Regional Water Board or its Executive Officer.
+In any year, discharge shall not commence until after the flow of the Russian River initially reaches 1,000 cfs as measured at Guerneville (USGS Gage No. 11-46700.00) or until authorized by the North Coast Water Board or its Executive Officer.
 Such authorization shall be based on evidence that justifies the necessity for the discharge and that shows that all beneficial uses of the Russian River and tributaries will continue to be protected.
 The discharger shall document that system inflow has not exceeded the 1985 dry weather average plus incremental inflows not exceeding any irrigation and/or storage capacity added since 1985.
-Under wintertime (October 1 - May 14) drought conditions when the flow of the Russian River is less than 1,000 cfs, the Regional Water Board or its Executive Officer may suspend authorization to discharge waste, if necessary, to protect the beneficial uses of the Russian River or its tributaries.
+Under wintertime (October 1 - May 14) drought conditions when the flow of the Russian River is less than 1,000 cfs, the North Coast Water Board or its Executive Officer may suspend authorization to discharge waste, if necessary, to protect the beneficial uses of the Russian River or its tributaries.

 Such discharge shall be limited to one percent of the flow of the Russian River except under the following conditions: